THE SECRET BOOK OF THULLU

 And to their followers the Faeden gave effigies of themselves, made of precious stones or metal.
 These effigies were nicknamed the "Gods’ Ears" by the common folk, because the Faeden empowered them so that to pray to one of these effigies was akin to speaking directly into the Faedens’ minds.
 They also gifted their worshipers symbols to be used in magic or sorcery.

-Amallayne gave an effigy of brilliant ruby to the Kings of Pix, who housed it in a great temple at their capital of Amaltor.
+Amallayne gave an effigy of herself wrought in brilliant ruby to the Kings of Pix, who housed it in a great temple at their capital of Amaltor.
 Ever after the Red Circle became her symbol, much used in wholesome magic.

 Maeb placed an effigy of topaz deep in the Great North Wood, where the creatures of the forest might go to be in her presence.
 The Autumn Leaf became Maeb’s magical mark.

-Morrigan gave to the goblins and monsters an emerald effigy, to be housed in her temple at Bonemound.
+Morrigan gave to the goblins and monsters an emerald effigy of herself, to be housed in her temple at Bonemound.
 She gave them also the banner of the Screaming Mouth, an evil mark, which would forever be the sign of the worst sorcery.